-The concert continues this year's "war" theme with Wagner's 'Ride of the Valkyries' from Die Walküre, used so evocatively in the movie Apocalypse Now, as well as Debussy's rousing March Écossaise, the stormy passions of Beethoven's Egmont Overture and the memorable 'War March of the Priests' from Mendelssohn's Athalie.
+The concert continued the festival's "war" theme with Wagner's 'Ride of the Valkyries' from Die Walküre, used so evocatively in the movie Apocalypse Now, as well as Debussy's rousing March Écossaise, the stormy passions of Beethoven's Egmont Overture and the memorable 'War March of the Priests' from Mendelssohn's Athalie.
 The fireworks display over the castle ramparts by Pyrovision will reach a crescendo for Tchaikovsky's thunderous 1812 Overture, written to celebrate Russia's deliverance from Napoleon's invading armies.